Why executive sponsorship matters

 A new CFO helps get global buy-in from 26 global locations

 This is a great example of collaboration and partnership.
-When we began working with a major performance materials manufacturer, we pledged our loyalty along with our global expertise and our digital understanding during a time when the business needed the support the most.
+When we began working with a major materials manufacturer, we pledged our loyalty along with our global expertise and our digital understanding during a time when the business needed the support the most.
 The CFO also made a commitment to playing an active role in the transformation and securing buy-in across the organization.

-We’ve since successfully optimized this client’s business and IT operations, and in so doing have eliminated much of their wasted expenditure and unnecessary effort.
+We’ve since successfully optimized this client’s business and IT operations, and in doing so have eliminated much of their wasted expenditure and unnecessary effort.
 The result is a business that’s back on track, and an ongoing relationship that continues to strengthen with time.

 In 2013, the company’s share price had reached an all-time low.
 New leadership had been brought in to oversee a radical transformation of the business, comprising in part the consolidation and optimization of the company’s shared services.